TressaPark/burger/README.md

 ### Build Status

 This is currently being worked on for submission.
-Please visit https://youtu.be/XXXXX-XXXXX for a live demo.
+Please visit https://morning-spire-80921.herokuapp.com/ to view my application.

 ### Credits